HACC2022/PCPLUG/README.md

 ## Live Test Deployment
 A live deployment can be accessed at the time of this commit.
 A [functional demonstration video](https://www.youtube.com/watch?v=1QGMOmCCHtM) is avaliable.
 The cost of this deployment is covered by free usage of Cloudflare Workers and Budibase.

-For security reasons, [credentials for this application demo are provided here](https://cl1p.net/uqzrcoawcreek) and may expire after 30 days.
+For security reasons, credentials for the demo are by request.

 Link Manager (Budibase): [edit.hacc.ga/app/wikiwikilink](https://edit.hacc.ga/app/wikiwikilink)